rrab-0/golang-grpc-zmq-sse/README.md

     -   zmq sub
     -   sse server
     -   sse client (postman/browser/etc)
--   google folder is a dependency for todo.proto
+-   google folder is a dependency for todo.proto that is currently not used

 ## generate proto